goshansp/fedora-iot/README.md

 # Scope
 This project is aimed to deploy Fedora IoT to Rpi5.
 At the time of writing, mainline Kernel does not support Rpi5 networking.
+Hence we need a few tricks to get it working.

 # Todo